LEVIII007/runable-/README.md

 - `GET /api/coding-agent/status/:id` - Check job status
 - `GET /api/coding-agent/download/:filename` - Download results

-## What's Next (If We Keep Going)
+## What's Next (If I Keep Going)

 1. Actually integrate the GUI tools with the agent
 2. Build proper multi-file project support
 3. Implement real sandboxing (maybe Firecracker)
 4. Make the context management actually useful
 5. Add horizontal scaling with k8s/Nomad
-6. Write some tests (we've been winging it)
+6. more tools

 ## The Bottom Line

-We've got about 50% of what was asked for.
+I've got about 50% of what was asked for.
 The foundation is there - the agent can generate and execute code, we have a job system, and the Docker container has all the tools.
 But it's rough around the edges and missing some key features.

-The good news is the architecture is solid enough that we could build on it.
-The bad news is we'd need another few hours to make it production-ready.

-Anyway, that's where we're at! 🚀
+but this architecture is not scalable at all.

-# runable-gonna-hire-me
+# runable-gonna-hire-me?